Step 1: Complete the FAFSA

 Completing the Free Application for Federal Student Aid (FAFSA) is the first step in applying for financial aid.
 Check the school’s requirements for FAFSA filing dates.

 Parental information may be required by medical schools for students who wish to be considered for institutional financial aid (aid given by the medical school) even though an applicant is considered independent for purposes of federal loans.
-Check with the medical school’s financial aid office to verify their requirements.
+Check with the medical school’s financial aid office to verify their requirements and if they request parental information, find out how they want you to submit that information.

 Step 2: Investigate Sources of Aid

-Contact the medical school’s financial aid office to determine available sources of financial aid.
+Contact the medical school’s financial aid office staff and website to determine available sources of financial aid.
 Be proactive; explore additional resources for scholarships and grants.
 You can search for scholarships and grants in several places.
 Here are some FIRST resources to consider:

 - Loan Repayment/Forgiveness/Scholarship and Other Programs Database